Veterinary Technician - Joslin Diabetes Center

-Under the direction of the Animal Resources Manager of Operations and Veterinarian, the Veterinary Technician will perform daily health assessments and record maintenance of laboratory animals, various technical functions required by research protocols, and provide technical skills training to the research community.
+Under the direction of the Animal Resources Director and Veterinarian, the Veterinary Technician will perform daily health assessments and record maintenance of laboratory animals, various technical functions required by research protocols, and provide technical skills training to the research community.

 As a health care organization, we have the responsibility to do everything in our power to care for and protect our patients, our colleagues and our communities.
 Beth Israel Lahey Health requires that all staff be vaccinated against influenza (flu) and COVID-19 as a condition of employment.